parkar10/covid-19-notebook/README.md

 # covid-19-notebook
-Visualisation of r-naught value, cases, death and mortality rate of covid-19
+Visualisation of r-naught value, cases, deaths and mortality rates of different countries